unexist/blog/_posts/2020-11-07-cloud-native.md

 ---
 layout: post
-title: Cloud native
+title: Cloud-native
 date: 2020-11-07 17:44 +0100
 author: Christoph Kappel
 tags: tools quarkus cloud docker kind kubernetes to-be-continued
 categories: tech
 toc: true
 ---
-I was never a big fan of all these cloud stuff, especially not of the *cloud native* idea, but for my current project I have to get over and used to it.
+I was never a big fan of all these cloud stuff, especially not of the *cloud-native* idea, but for my current project I have to get over and used to it.

-So far, my only really experience with [kubernetes][1] was during universities, guided training sessions at work, with some experienced instructor.
+So far, my only really experience with [Kubernetes][1] was during universities, guided training sessions at work, with some experienced instructor.
 That never worked well for me.

 I can do guided stuff all day long, but when I don't get my hands dirty, this stuff never sticks to